 1. Choose charcoal.
 Ok, this may be personal preference, but we love the smoky flavour when using a charcoal BBQ.
 If you’re looking for a new charcoal BBQ, check out our great value 44cm Kettle Grill, which was also featured in the Daily Mirror’s Best Barbecues for 2019!
 There are definitely advantages to gas BBQs, they’re more convenient and you don’t have to wait for the coals to get hot.
-You’ll be able to cook delicious al fresco feasts with our fantastic 2 burner gas barbeque
+You’ll be able to cook delicious al fresco feasts with our fantastic 2 burner gas barbecue.

 2. Keep a lid on it.
 It’s well worth investing in a BBQ with a lid.
 It’ll lock in the flavour and keep the temperature nice and consistent.